KennyBK/kubernetes-the-hard-way/docs/02-jumpbox.md

 cd kubernetes-the-hard-way
 ```

 This will be the working directory for the rest of the tutorial.
-If you ever get lost run the `pwd` command to verify you are in the right directory when running commands on the `jumpbox`:
+If you ever get lost run the `pwd` command to verify you are in the right directory when running commands on the `studnet-node`:

 ```bash
 pwd